PlehanSebastian/erddapcfg/README.md

 <strong>For now none</strong>, the lack of tests can be partially the cause of that.

 ### Wish todo / ideas
-In no particular order:
+(In no particular order)
 - Make the process faster.
 - Make an automatic sync system, without recreating each time the output file.
 - Make better debug and error handling.
 - Make the process compatible with other database systems, this will make it easier to work in group on the same configuration at the cost of installing a server somewhere.
+(In code maybe using SQLAlchemy library)
 - Make more tests.
 - Handle datasets recursion more in depth.
 - Handle the setup.xml ERDDAP configuration.